"Sociocognitive

 of Mind and Michael Fried’s Absorption and Theatricality:

 Notes Toward Cognitive Historicism.”
-Toward a Theory of
+Toward

 Narrative Acts.
 Ed.
 Frederick